akeaswaran/akeaswaran.github.io/_pages/about.md

 </div>

 ### <a name="about"></a>About Me
-I'm Akshay Easwaran, and I'm an undergraduate Computer Science student at the Georgia Institute of Technology.
+I'm Akshay Easwaran, and I'm a software engineer at Salesforce, having completed my BS in Computer Science at the Georgia Institute of Technology in May 2019.

 I fell in love with computer science long ago.
 I've been working with computers for most of my life and have developed a genuine fascination with how they and their software work.